jackhumbert/cheebo/content/pages/ranks.md

 * 50 duels (first to 10)
 * 10 cross-realm events/practices

-Rewards:
+Rank 4 Rewards:
 * I will make you a hunter belt flag
 * may wear a plain yellow belt
 * may wear the hunter symbol
 * may hold rank 3 and below challenges
 * may challenge rank 4 monsters
-\
-\

 ### **Rank 5: Daystalker**
-_You never balk at a challenge, rookies sign up to be like you._
+_You never balk at a challenge, rookies sign up wanting to be like you someday._
 * 2/3 Rank 4 monsters slain
 * 3/3 Rank 2 monsters slain
 * 6 pieces of armor